 1.1.5 Develop a Citywide Tree Canopy Coverage Goal for San Francisco.
-San Francisco's tree canopy is one of the smallest of any major U.S. city (13.7%)1.
+San Francisco's tree canopy is one of the smallest of any major U.S. city $(13.7\%)^1$.
 The U.S. metropolitan canopy cover average is 33%.2 While this Plan recommends an increase in street trees, it does not establish a citywide tree canopy coverage goal.
 As part of the Urban Forest Plan's Phases 2 & 3, a citywide canopy goal should be developed that addresses tree cover comprehensively on streets, parks and private properties.
 Creation of this goal will require community input, ecological analysis, and an inventory of allowable planting areas.
 The canopy goal should recognize trees may not be appropriate in all locations and that other forms of vegetation may be more suited to support other policy priorities such as habitat creation, neighborhood character and recreational needs.

-Strategy.
+1.1.6 Develop a Citywide Street Tree Planting Strategy.
 A cohesive strategy should be developed for the planting of new street trees in the City.
 The Strategy should aim to fill gaps in canopy cover, address aging tree population, and identify vacant and new

-San Francisco Planning Department (2012).
+1 San Francisco Planning Department (2012).
 San Francisco Urban Tree Canopy Analysis.